- Where should the website focus efforts to increase the conversion rate?

-When users click to do anything on your website, the script records these clicks and shows on the heatmap.
-Any click in any place of your page is marked and registered.
+When users click to do anything on your website, the script records these clicks and shows them on the heatmap.
+Any click in any place on your page is marked and registered.
 The more clicks on a certain area you have, the warmer its color will be.
-It is impossible to overestimate how important such website heatmap is to have great usability.
+It is impossible to overestimate how important such a website heatmap is to have great usability.
 Let’s take a look at a few examples.

 - The Buy button on the product page is not really popular.
-The heatmap can explain you the reason.
-It will show which elements on the page “steal” clicks by distracting users from the main goal and, therefore, adversely affect the usability.
+The heatmap can explain the reason.
+It will show which elements on the page “steal” clicks by distracting users from the main goal and, therefore, adversely affect usability.

 You may find the things we are talking about absolutely obvious.
 The primitively simple usability principles are known to each designer and marketer.
-So why do we so often deal with inconvenient ecommerce websites and complaints about low website conversion?
+So why do we so often deal with inconvenient eCommerce websites and complaints about low website conversion?
 Why do website checks (audit) and usability analysis almost every time detect the same mistakes?
-It turns out that “know”, “understand” and “apply practically” don’t mean the same.
+It turns out that “know,” “understand,” and “apply practically” don’t mean the same.
 So we may assume that click heatmaps will become the best motivation for all webmasters to take some actions.

 Scroll Heatmap.
 The Principles of Work and How to Read a Heatmap?